AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 which can be edited.

 *  For *constant* nodes, the value in the box will be the numeric output of the node.
-This node has no tab, and double-clicking has no effect.
+This node has no view, and double-clicking has no effect.
 * For *comment* nodes, the value in the box is a text comment that can help other users navigate the graph.
 Once edited, the box can be resized by clicking and dragging its bottom-right corner.
 The text will flow to fit the box.
-Double-clicking on a *comment* node opens a tab which provides an alternative way of editing the text, as well as changing the font size and colours.
+Double-clicking on a *comment* node opens a view which provides an alternative way of editing the text, as well as changing the font size and colours.
 It's also the only way of getting blank lines into the text, since hitting the "enter" key will stop editing when you are editing the node